Maiks-Dev-Team/auto-tool-switcher/README.md

 ---

 ## ✨ Overview
-MCP Auto Tool Switcher is an Electron-based tray/menu bar application for managing [MCP](https://github.com/your-mcp-link) servers, tools, prompts, and resources directly from your system tray.
+MCP Auto Tool Switcher is a system for managing [MCP](https://github.com/your-mcp-link) servers, tools, prompts, and resources.
+It consists of two main components:

+1. **Electron Tray Client**: A system tray application for managing MCP servers
+2. **Cascade MCP Server**: A modular MCP server that acts as a passthrough for tools from other MCP servers

+### Features
-- **Cross-platform:** Works on Windows, macOS, and Linux.
+- **Cross-platform:** Works on Windows, macOS, and Linux
-- **Modern UI:** Accessible from your system tray for instant access.
+- **Modern UI:** Accessible from your system tray for instant access
-- **Server Management:** Add, remove, enable/disable, and configure MCP servers.
+- **Server Management:** Add, remove, enable/disable, and configure MCP servers
-- **Tool/Prompt/Resource Discovery:** List, invoke, and preview MCP tools, prompts, and resources.
+- **Tool/Prompt/Resource Discovery:** List, invoke, and preview MCP tools, prompts, and resources
+- **Server Tool Forwarding:** Act as a passthrough for tools from other MCP servers

 See [`PLAN.md`](./PLAN.md) for the current roadmap and feature set.